WorldBank-Transport/DRIVER/README.md

 Copy `deployment/ansible/group_vars/all.example` to `deployment/ansible/group_vars/all`
 and add the API key for pickpoint under `web_js_nominatim_key`.

+To build schema model jar files for the Android app, copy the signing keystore to `gradle/data` and set the password for the keystore under `keystore_password` in `deployment/ansible/group_vars/all`.
+To run in development without support for jar file building, `touch gradle/data/driver.keystore`.

 Install plugins before `vagrant up` via: `vagrant plugin install <plugin-name>`

 The app runs on localhost on port 7000.
 The schema editor is available at /editor/.